 It is an insane amount of $6406 for the same price.

-So you pay $1492 ($1400 to buy Aeroplan points + $92 in taxes on the reward flight) instead of $6406.
-You “save” $4914.
-I put the word in quotation marks because you’re saving that only if you were really going to pay that amount with cash obviously.
+So you pay $1632 ($1540 to buy Aeroplan points + $92 in taxes on the reward flight) instead of $6406.
+You “save” $4774.
+I put the word in quotation marks because you’re saving that only if you were really going to pay that amount with cash, of course.

 But then again, to get a lot of points, you could just get premium cards too.
-For example, the American Express Aeroplan Reserve Card or the TD Aeroplan Visa Infinite Privilege Card which give you 100,000 points and more, and on top of that, you’re going to get great benefits like unlimited access to Air Canada airport lounges and lots of other benefits on Air Canada for all your Air Canada and Star Alliance flights for the full year of your welcome bonus.
+For example, the American Express Aeroplan Reserve Card or the TD Aeroplan Visa Infinite Privilege Card which give you over 100,000 points and on top of that, you’re going to get great benefits like unlimited access to Air Canada airport lounges and lots of other benefits on Air Canada for all your Air Canada and Star Alliance flights for the entire year of your welcome bonus.

 Anyway, this is an extreme example, but it’s just so you understand: Aeroplan points have unlimited value!